 Our consultants will check in with you in person to help you actually implement in a real and tangible way the things you’re learning.
 We know how difficult it can be to implement new learnings amidst daily activities, so we’re here to help you get the most value from this class.

-Thanks in part to the generosity of Prosper Portland this workshop is a great value!
+Thanks in part to the generosity of Business Oregon this workshop is a great value!
 Don’t miss your opportunity to participate.

 What kind of skills can you expect to learn?

 - Grasp the foundations of a Continuous improvement business model – what a CI model is, what it means for your company, and how to operate with one.

 - Harness the power of marketing to achieve top line growth.
 We’re not talking about hiring expensive agencies here.
 We’re talking about small, achievable shifts that you can make to move the needle towards more sales, better leads, greater profits.

 - Learn how to empower your employees to solve problems.
 Once you implement these strategies you will be on your way to building a problem-solving workforce.
 Even if you only have a couple employees, the actions to take to improve your company will come from your employees.
 Two heads are better than 1 when it comes to improving your business processes.

 - Understand the actionable data to be found in your company financial statements.
 Discover new opportunities for growth and potential revenue streams.
 You can’t save your way to profits, but you definitely learn how to read your statements with a Continuous Improvement lens.
 If you don’t have a P&L statement, we will help you get this in place.